About

 University of Tennessee, Knoxville

 I am an Assistant Professor in the Department of Political Science at the University of Tennessee, Knoxville.
 I study American elections and voting behavior, polarization, public opinion, and local political economy.
 I also research in the areas of political psychology, politics and religion, and racial and ethnic politics.
-My work has been published or is forthcoming in the American Political Science Review, The Journal of Politics, Public Opinion QuarterlyAmerican Politics Research, and Politics, Groups, and Identities.
+My work has been published or is forthcoming in the American Political Science Review, The Journal of Politics, Public Opinion QuarterlyAmerican Politics Research, Science, the Journal for the Scientific Study of Religion, the Journal of Experimental Political Science, and Politics, Groups, and Identities.

 In May 2022, I completed my Ph.D. in the Department of Political Science at the University of Notre Dame, where I was affiliated with the Rooney Center for the Study of American Democracy and the Institute for Latino Studies.
 For the 2023 academic year, I was a postdoctoral research fellow in the Weidenbaum Center on the Economy, Government, and Public Policy and the Department of Political Science, both at Washington University in St. Louis.